mk-ultron/metasignet/project-report.md

 ### 3.2 System Architecture

-Our architecture consists of four primary layers:
+The architecture consists of four primary layers:

 1. **User Interface Layer**:
    - Streamlit web application for content registration and verification